 - Openly discuss with your child how much contact you'll have.
 Will you see each other during the week?
 Do you want to talk on the phone several times a week?
 Is Sunday lunch with all the family not to be missed?
 If you both have vastly different expectations, compromise as you would with a good friend.

 Even though once you're a parent, you'll always be a parent, you have a wonderful adult relationship with your kids to look forward to when they're grown.
-Check out the links on the next page for more information about the parent-child journey.
+Check out the links below for more information about the parent-child journey.